Eitol/youtube_simple_scraper/README.md

 This is a simple youtube scraper that uses the youtube API to get the videos metadata and comments of a channel.

+You don't need an API key to use this scraper, so there are no usage limits or associated costs.

+It should be noted that although there are no limits on use, YouTube can block the IP if it detects abusive use of the API.

 ### Features

 Scrape the following information of a channel: